Sovereignty Is Of The Individual

 Humans are sovereign because they have conceptual consciousness.

-Therefore animals get moral consideration & status (no cruelty),
+Therefore animals get moral consideration & status,

 This allows arguments against alien or AI dominance later, because sovereignty is a property of being a moral agent, not a property of being stronger, smarter, or faster.